HiSET Social Studies Study Guide: Economics

 Elasticity

-Elasticity refers to how much demand for or supply of a good/service changes over time.
-Some items (e.g., gasoline) have low demand elasticity because people always need them.
-High-elasticity items can include luxury goods – things people stop buying in a recession.
+Elasticity refers to how much demand for or supply of a good or service changes over time.
+Some items (e.g. gasoline) have low demand elasticity because people always need them.
+High-elasticity items include luxury goods — things people stop buying in a recession.

 Opportunity Cost